In case you were wondering...

 Why are you switching from historical-set to contemporary stories?

-Coming January 2021, my very first contemporary-set novel will be out on store shelves from Love Inspired!
-It's called A Future For His Twins, and it's the first in a new series called Widow's Peak Creek.
-Shortly thereafter, Seeking Sanctuary will be out, second in the series.
+My very first contemporary-set novels are out on store shelves from Love Inspired!
+A Future For His Twins is the first in a new series called Widow's Peak Creek.
+Seeking Sanctuary will follow soon.
 I've always wanted to write contemporaries, but that doesn't mean I'm completely finished with historical stories.
+Hang tight!

 Will we see (A Future for His Twins') Tom and Faith's married someday?

 What brand of pickles does Paige eat in Seeking Sanctuary?

 Let's just say you'll find them in the refrigerated section.
 They are my favorite brand, too.

 Who else is getting a story in Widow's Peak Creek?

 Here's a hint: he got invited to a baby shower.
 And no, it's not Herb.

 Are you more productive than usual due to Covid-19?

 Depends on the day.
 Like everyone else, this year has been full of adjustment and challenges.
 Some days I handle them well, and other days I want to eat an entire bag of potato chips.
 I've learned to lean on the Lord in new ways.